You have logged out You are now logged out.

 That’s where Wheaton comes in.
 Streamers like Wheaton give capital to miners upfront, and in exchange, they receive the extra metals those miners have no use for.
 Then they sell those metals on the market and pocket the cash just as a miner would.

-For example, if a company is mining for copper, it may get some gold that it won’t have much use for as a copper miner.
+For example, if a company is mining for copper, it may get some gold that it won’t have much use for.
 The streaming company will buy that gold (guaranteeing that the copper miner can make some profit on it) and then sell it for a higher price at market.

 As with oil and gas extraction, mining is a risky business.
 You may open a mine only to learn its reserves are much lower than previously thought − never mind the overhead of mining equipment, staff, taxes, and environmental regulations that miners have to deal with.